SeriousOldMan/Simulator-Controller/Documentation/Constants Reference.md

 The current version of Simulator Controller according to the VERSION document in the root folder.

 #### *kSilentMode*
-If this is *true*, all applications of Simulator Controller adopt accordingly and woll not use any splash screens or other visual or audio feedback.
+If this is *true*, most applications of Simulator Controller will adopt accordingly and will not use any splash screens or other visual or audio feedback.

 #### *kTrue, kFalse, kActivate, kDeactivate, kIncrease, kDecrease*
-Miscellaneous constants, which define string representations for typical code elements.
+Miscellaneous constants, which define string representations for often used code constants.